openstack/neutron/HACKING.rst

     msg = _("The server with id %(s_id)s has no key %(m_key)s")
     LOG.error(msg % {"s_id": "1234", "m_key": "imageId"})

+Please do not use locals() for string substitutions.

 Creating Unit Tests
 -------------------